Teaching

 EEMB 106 – Biology of Fishes (Fall quarter)

-Co-taught with Prof Adrian Stier, this undergraduate course has both a lecture and lab component.
+This undergraduate course has both a lecture and lab component.
 We cover the evolution, ecology, and physiology of fishes.
 Students learn how fish are able to live, reproduce, and interact with a huge diversity of habitats.

 EEMB 157B – Animal Physiology (Winter quarter)